tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Get starbase (POS) detail

-Returns various settings and fuels of a starbase (POS)  Requires one of the following EVE corporation role(s): Director
+Returns various settings and fuels of a starbase (POS)

 ### Example